 Tiny homes have become so popular that HGTV’s Tiny House Hunters has run for four seasons.
 One manufacturer from Wisconsin, Escape Tiny Homes, has reported that their business increased by roughly 200 percent in recent years.
 These compact spaces are typically used as primary residences, rental units, accessory-dwelling units (buildings next to existing homes) and have even been proposed as a potential solution to homelessness.
 Tiny home financing, however, hasn’t quite caught up to the marketplace.

 There can be a number of benefits to tiny home ownership.
 It can provide a mobile lifestyle.
 It can cut back on your carbon footprint.
 It can lower your utility bills.
 But perhaps the most compelling reason for tiny home ownership is the cost.

-According to census data, the median home price in the United States as of April 2018 is $312,400.
-With tiny homes costing only a fraction of that price, this minimalist lifestyle is gaining traction.
+According to census data, the median home price in the United States as of May 2020 was $317,900.
+The much lower price point of a tiny house may be one reason why this minimalist lifestyle is gaining traction.

 National Debt Relief notes that owning a tiny house can help people pay off debt faster.
 In general, tiny home dwellers pay less on mortgage or rent, owe less for utilities and simply acquire less stuff because they don’t have room for it.
 Maintenance and repairs can be lower as well.
 So there is more room in the budget to manage debt wisely.

 In fact, the Tiny House Society reports that 89 percent of tiny house owners have less credit card debt than the average American and 55 percent have more savings.